( Disponible en anglais seulement )

 Throughout articling, students continue their professional development with additional continuing legal education programs designed specifically for them.
 Students are invited to attend all firm-wide and practice-specific continuing legal education seminars.
 We also provide students with on-going training and seminars to develop their practical and legal skills using seminar formats specifically designed for students.

 Our students are available to answer questions.
-You can find their profile and contact information under the “Our Students” page on our firm website.
+You can find their profile and contact information under the “Our Students” page on our website.